Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Jindo 🧠

 Jindos are highly intelligent creatures.
-They’re extremely adaptable and are just as comfortable living the spoiled life of a family pet or the much tougher life of a hunting dog.
-Their loyalty is the stuff of legends and the strong bonds they form with their people make them great companions.
+They’re extremely adaptable and are as comfortable living the spoiled life of a family pet or the much tougher life of a hunting dog.
+Their loyalty is the stuff of legends, and the strong bonds they form with their people make them great companions.

 Though they’re incredibly athletic, they’re not terribly energetic.
-In fact, when you’re indoors, your Jindo will be mostly calm and easy-going, as long as you’re around.
-But leave your Jindo alone for too long and you’re sure to see boredom and destructive behaviors soon following.
+When you’re indoors, your Jindo will be calm and easy-going as long as you’re around.
+If you leave your Jindo alone for too long, you’re sure to see boredom and destructive behaviors soon following.

-You won’t need to provide too much exercise for your Jindo, 30 minutes each day should suffice.
-They even do well in apartments, so long as you provide several brisk walks.
+You won’t need to provide too much exercise for your Jindo; 30 minutes each day should suffice.
+They do well in apartments as long as you provide several brisk walks.
 You’ll also need to provide plenty of mental engagement.
-These are very smart dogs that will get bored easily if you don’t keep them engaged.
+These smart dogs will get bored easily if you don’t keep them engaged.

 Are These Dogs Good for Families? 🏡